 The water that collects in the drain pan is drained outside your home through an AC part called the condensate line.
 This is a PVC pipe that you can see next to the condenser unit (the portion of the AC that sits outside your home).
 Since this pipe is a small, enclosed space designed to hold water, it’s a prime location for mold, mildew, and sludge to grow – causing clogs and musty smells inside your house.

 Solution: To prevent this from happening, you should clean it once a month.
 To do so, shut off the air conditioner at the thermostat and at the breaker panel.
-Remove the cap from the PVC pipe and slowly pour one cup of distilled white vinegar, peroxide, or bleach, into the opening.
+Remove the cap from the PVC pipe and slowly pour one cup of distilled white vinegar into the opening.
 Let the solution sit for about half an hour.
 Then turn the AC back on.

 For a simple how-to guide to cleaning your AC’s drain line, check out our blog: How to Clean Your AC’s Drain Line in 6 Simple Steps